To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 My mom saw a cardboard sign nailed to a light pole outside the yard I was in one day in a not so great neighborhood for dogs: “pit bulls $200.”
 I was with a BUNCH of other pit bull puppies running all over the sidewalk and she spotted me just sitting near the steps!
 She stopped and inquired about me.
 The guy had named me RUNT and it was true, I was 3 months old and only 4 pounds while my brothers and sisters weighed 20-25 pounds!!!
 I also had nearly no hair because of mange and mom said the life in my eyes was almost gone.
 She told the guy she wanted me and he said there were other “better” puppies still available.
 Mom said NOPE, that I was the one.
 My parents and my aunt Requi scraped up and paid $80 to get me to safety.
 The plan was to foster me through the local shelter, get me healthy, and get me sent to rescue.
 Too bad I had other plans and I changed mom’s entire world that day when she touched me.
 I was quickly a foster failure mom said.
 She said this kind of failure was the best kind and then adopted me!!!

-How would you define your cause and when did you get your started?
+How would you define your cause and when did it start?

 My cause, “Mac’s Mission” is simple!
 Act in a positive way to change the world to be a better place!
 All of this started when mom realized my back legs were “bad” when I was about 7 months old, she just knew I had something going on and after lots of diagnosing and treatments surgery was the only option.
 My parents are far from rich so coming up with 4 thousand dollars for my first surgery was devastating to them.
 My other parent worked full-time and is in grad school!!
 My mom worked three jobs during the summer of 2012 to make up the money and since she knows how to screen print and is an artist she started making t-shirts with me on them!
 They SOLD!!!
 We sold them everywhere, the internet, the farmers market in town and then they just kept selling after I hit my $4,000 goal!!
 Then it was, “What are we going to do with the money we keep making”?
 It didn’t feel right to us to just spend it on silly stuff for us.
 We decided as a team she would work for free and I would give all the money away to OTHER pit bulls in need.
 It has snowballed into such an epic MISSION, Mac’s Mission, with dozens working their hearts out for FREE to further my Mac’s Mission!!
 We have given away over $25,000 since the start of this and that is far better than spending this money on “stuff” for us!!
 We are sending off our 501c3 within the week and will then apply for our rescue license in the state of Missouri for rescuing pit bulls!!!
 Our plan is to continue being pit bull awesome, giving away money, and having a very small-scale rescue operation(1/2 dogs at a time in my home or a trusted foster home).
 The good news about this pack though: Me, Zayda (my adopted sissy), and Brinkey (my other adopted sissy) all three NOW have health insurance!!
 BOL!!